pivotal-cf/bookbinder/README.md

 ## Usage

-Bookbinder is meant to be used from within project called a **book**.
+Bookbinder is meant to be used from within a project called a **book**.
 The book includes a configuration file that describes which documentation repositories to use as source materials.
 The bookbindery gem provides a set of scripts to aggregate those repositories and publish them to various locations.
 Bookbinder also provides scripts for running on a Continuous Integration system that can detect when a documentation repository has been updated with new content and that can verify a composed book is free of any dead links.

 ## Setting Up a Book Project